iOS Forensic Analysis

 - Locationd: It consists of the entire geolocation data of the iOS devices.
 This file consist of the following files:

 It contains the cell tower and the geolocation data

 Clients.plist: Contains the list of applications and services that use the geolocation data along with the information of all the Wi-Fi spots the iOS device has come in contact.

 The location of this file is /private/var/Library/CallHistory.
-While conducting iOS forensic analysis the entire call history is store in call_history.db file.
-A maximum of 100 calls can be stored in this file and maintains a log of all the missed, incoming and outgoing calls.
+While conducting iOS forensic analysis the entire call history is stored in call_history.db file.
+It can store a maximum of 100 calls in this file.
+And maintains a log of all the missed, incoming and outgoing calls.
 This SQLite table consists of various tables as follows:

 - Rowid: It is the record number of a call.

-- Address: It is the number of the incoming and outgoing call.
+- Address: It is the number of incoming and outgoing calls.

-- Date: Data and time value stored in UNIX format and can be converted with the help of converter.
+- Date: Data and time value stored in UNIX format.
+And can convert with the help of the converter.

 - Duration: Time duration of all the calls in seconds.

 - Flags: Flags display whether it is an incoming, outgoing or missed call.